-I do keep all three yup of Benadryl on hand.
+I do keep all three (yup, three) types of Benadryl on hand.
 I’ve also learned that anything besides the single action (anything containing pseudoephedrine) is kept behind the pharmacy counter, not on the shelves.
 That’s part of some ineffective initiative to halt the meth production issue in the US, because pseudoephedrine is apparently one of the main ingredients the meth labs use.
 Ugh.
 So meanwhile, the US still has an ever-growing meth problem, and I can’t get my dual- or triple-action Benadryl after 9pm.

 Somehow, I stumbled across a research article abstract about how the alkaloids in tobacco helped shift the body away from a Th2 immune dominance (which is the issue in the case of excess histamine) and more toward its opposite, a Th1 dominance.
 And this correlated with a bunch of anecdotal reports I got from several other people.

 It’s been four years now, and although the histamine situation has vastly improved, the rest of my health has (predictably) gone to shit.
 So, I don’t recommend this path–at all.